massimilianodelliubaldini/random-warp-tracker/README.md

 ## To-Do Items

-1. Map out the non-city worlds.
+1. Map out the on-route warps.

-2. Figure out how to display the centers and key locations.
-Maybe HTML tables?
-How do I make those play nice with the other image-based worlds?

-3. Write code comments.
+2. Write code comments.
 There are exactly zero of them.
 I like the idea of self-documenting code, but in some places that's not feasible.

-4. Move the warp dictionary to a cookie.
+3. Move the warp dictionary to a cookie.
 Currently, if you navigate away from the site, you lose all progress.

 99. Write a game selector.